JuliaCI/BenchmarkTools.jl/doc/manual.md

 - `evals`: The number of evaluations per sample.
 For best results, this should be kept consistent between trials.
 A good guess for this value can be automatically set on a benchmark via `tune!`, but using `tune!` can be less consistent than setting `evals` manually.
 Defaults to `1`.
 - `gctrial`: If `true`, run `gc()` before executing this benchmark's trial.
 Defaults to `true`.
 - `gcsample`: If `true`, run `gc()` before each sample.
 Defaults to `false`.
 - `time_tolerance`: The noise tolerance for the benchmark's time estimate, as a percentage.
+This is utilized after the execution stage, when analyzing results.
 Defaults to `0.05` (5%).
 - `memory_tolerance`: The noise tolerance for the benchmark's memory estimate, as a percentage.
+This is utilized after the execution stage, when analyzing results.
 Defaults to `0.05` (5%).

 To change the default values of the above fields, one can mutate the fields of `BenchmarkTools.DEFAULT_PARAMETERS`, for example: